 Nora Jones and Charity Majors will share their experiences leading major movements shaping the future of shipping software.
 Nora Jones is CEO of Jeli, and former engineer at Netflix and Slack will share her research and experience with Chaos Engineering, human factors, and site reliability.
 Charity Majors is Honeycomb's CTO and co-founder, who pioneered Observability as a software practice for modern teams.

 Conditional Distributed Tracing

 Distributed tracing is generally a binary affair—it's off or on.
 Either a trace is sampled or, according to a flag, it's not.
 Span placement is also assumed to be an "always-on" system where spans are always added if the trace is active.
 For general availability and service level objectives, this is usually good enough.
 But when we encounter problems, we need more.
-In this talk, I'll show you how to "turn up the dial" with detailed diagnostic spans and span events that are inserted using dynamic conditions.
+In this talk, we'll show you how to "turn up the dial" with detailed diagnostic spans and span events that are inserted using dynamic conditions.

 Driving Observability Adoption Forward as an Internal Champion...
 During a Pandemic

-Josh covers how they planned, strategized, and organized their observability tooling evaluation.
+Josh from Amperity covers how they planned, strategized, and organized their observability tooling evaluation.
 Josh also shares how the COVID-19 pandemic impacted that evaluation.
 He covers the engineering outcomes they were aiming for, given Amperity's engineering structure, and the areas of focus that ultimately helped set them up for success.